40+ BEST Free Things to Do with the Kids in Tampa Bay

 Explore the stars at Sky Watch at MOSI

-Sky Watch at MOSI is a popular program that will get started again for the 2022-2023 season in September.
+Sky Watch at MOSI is a popular program!
 Once a month you’ll be able to join experts and look through their telescopes to see the stars, moons, planets and more!
 The events are free and weather permitting and are held in the Whitney Andrews Lang Center parking lot on the east side of MOSI.

 Go Biking on a Tampa Bay Trail